Authorization Controller API

 Data elements

 The ISO 8583 standard defines data elements (DEs) that contain details about the transaction, such as transaction amounts, card-reader identifier and PIN capabilities, merchant name and identifier, and currency codes and conversion rates.
-Galileo extracts information from the DEs and converts it into the human-readable field names and values of the Auth API webhook.
-Because each network uses the DEs differently, the documentation does not always indicate which DE corresponds to which Auth API field.
-Refer to the documentation from each network to see how they use the DEs.
+Galileo extracts information from the DEs and converts it into the human-readable field names and values of the Auth API message.
+See Data Elements to see which Mastercard and Visa DEs correspond to fields in the Auth API and to correlate those fields with other Galileo resources.

 Auth API process